arsenjijavadze/currency-converter/README.md

-# Currency Convertor App
+# Currency Converter App
 <img src="./preview.png" width="600">

-This is the solution to the Currency Conventor App
+This is the solution to the Currency Conventer App

 #### Links